oobanji/_Thesis/dap/README.md

 ## Steps
 * Run the `BMiner.ipynb` from the beginning up to the section `Subjects` to generate the file `dapserver.py` and `miner.py`.
-* Run the `BinaryDebugServer.ipynb` to start the `debugserver.py`.
+* Next, run the `BinaryDebugServer.ipynb` to start the `debugserver.py`.
-* Execute the subsection under `Subjects` section to generate the grammar for each subjects.
+* Lastly, Execute the subsection under `Subjects` section to generate the grammar for each subjects.